CloudGen Firewall and DNS

 The CloudGen DNS service manages domains and hosts.
 All information about hosts and associated IP addresses is defined in resource records where each record holds a key value (record type identifier) that classifies the rest of the information, e.g., information about whether the record describes a zone (SOA), a name server (NS), a web server (A / AAAA), or a mail exchanger (MX).
 For an easier configuration, you can select the requested record type out of a set of predefined record classes during the configuration process.
 In all resource records, additional information like time-to-live (TTL) or serial numbers define whether and in which periods zone information needs to be synchronized between multiple name servers in order to keep the DNS tree consistent in the distributed DNS database.

 A zone is a well-defined point of delegation in the DNS tree and contains contiguous parts of that tree for which a name server manages the respective information.
-If the CloudGen Firewall holds the master copy of the zone data (master zone), it operates as a master (or primary) server.
-The following image shows the record for a master zone with two subordinated resource records on the CloudGen Firewall:
+If the CloudGen Firewall holds the primary copy of the zone data (primary zone), it operates as a primary server.
+The following image shows the record for a primary zone with two subordinated resource records on the CloudGen Firewall:

-If the CloudGen Firewall loads the information from another server and holds it as a copy (slave zone), it operates as a slave (or secondary) server.
-If the CloudGen Firewall is configured as a master server, it is classified as an authoritative server.
-If the CloudGen Firewall is configured as a slave server, the slave role is indicated by a simple slave entry without the possibility of viewing the hosted information because changes to this information can be made only on the responsible master server.
-The following image shows the record for a slave zone on the firewall:
+If the CloudGen Firewall loads the information from another server and holds it as a copy (secondary zone), it operates as a secondary server.
+If the CloudGen Firewall is configured as a primary server, it is classified as an authoritative server.
+If the CloudGen Firewall is configured as a secondary server, the secondary role is indicated by a simple secondary entry without the possibility of viewing the hosted information because changes to this information can be made only on the responsible primary server.
+The following image shows the record for a secondary zone on the firewall: